1And it came to pass when king Hezekiah heard it that he tore his clothes and covered himself with sackcloth and went into the house of Yahweh.

 30This will be the sign to you.
 You will eat this year what grows of itself, and in the second year what springs from the same, and in the third year sow and reap and plant vineyards, and eat their fruit.

-31The remnant that is escaped of the house of Judah will again take root downward, and bear fruit upward.
+31The remnant of the house of Judah that has escaped will again take root downward and bear fruit upward.

-32For a remnant will go out of Jerusalem, and survivors will escape from Mount Zion.
+32For out of Jerusalem will come a remnant, and survivors will come from Mount Zion.
 The zeal of Yahweh of Armies will perform this.”’

 33Therefore this is what Yahweh says concerning the king of Assyria,